 Understanding the Bay: Your Heritage

-PLEASE NOTE THAT THE TICKET ISSUED COVERS BOTH SESSIONS ON 7TH AND 14TH JANUARY.
-VOLUNTEERS ARE EXPECTED TO ATTEND ALL WORKSHOPS.
+PLEASE NOTE THAT THE TICKET ISSUED COVERS BOTH SESSIONS ON 28TH JANUARY AND 4TH FEBRUARY.
+VOLUNTEERS ARE EXPECTED TO ATTEND BOTH SESSIONS.

 Join us as a volunteer to help investigate and collect historical and archaeological information about sites around Morecambe Bay.

-Over two day workshops (7th and 14th January), learn the skills required to access archaeological and historical records and documentary evidence, focusing on the salt industry and maritime heritage of the local area.
+Over the two day-long workshops (28th January and 4th February), learn the skills required to access archaeological and historical records and documentary evidence of the Bay.
+This course will focus on the militray and maritime heritage of the area.

 Training outline as follows:

 - Basic research skills and sources of information

 - Historic mapping/place names